Workshops and Special Programs

 CAREER FOCUS DINNERS:

 This special program series is co-sponsored by the Roanoke Regional Chamber of Commerce Workforce Education Advocacy Group and by Roanoke College, Hollins University, Ferrum College, and Virginia Western Community College.
 It is designed to bridge the gap between education and business.
 Each session takes place at the respective business site, and includes an informational program on career opportunities for college graduates within the industry and/or business, a tour of the business, and a delicious dinner provided by the sponsoring business.
 These programs provide excellent opportunities for students to network with area business leaders, as well as to find out what skills employers value in their employees.
 Details on each visit will be provided through email and WebAnnouncer each week during the time the series is offered, and they will be available in Career Services.
 Sessions meet usually from 4:30 or 5:00 -7:00pm.
 All students are eligible to attend, though seniors and juniors will be given first priority.
 A very limited number of spaces is available for each program, and a Wait List will be developed for each.
 Once the schedule is posted, students are encouraged to register as soon as possible, as businesses must make plans with caterers for food needs and so on.
 Please register only if you are very serious about attending; "no shows" or last minute cancellations are not acceptable, as they use spots that other students could have taken, and they cost the sponsoring business because of catering costs they incur.
-Interested faculty may attend programs of interest if all spaces have not been filled by students.
-Inquire with Career Services.
-Fall 2013 schedule of programs follows:
+Spring 2014 schedule follows.

 Questions?
 Contact Career Services as indicated above.
 Limited spaces available and must pre-register through Career Services.

 What are Career Nights, and Why Should I Attend?
-Career Nights are programs scheduled for each city in which we have an alumni chapter.
+Career Nights are programs scheduled for some of our alumni chapter cities, based on interest as indicated by students.
 They are held at times when students are not in classes on campus, such as Fall Break and Semester Break.
 These events are excellent networking opportunities for summer, part-time, and/or full-time jobs and for internships.
 The question we attempt to answer with the Career Night programs is "If I want to live and work in (city), what can I realistically expect?"

 Students and graduates may attend any or all of the Career Nights.
 They will be held 6:00 to 8:00 p.m.
 The specific location for each will be included in the packet of information given to all registrants.
 Travel arrangements and costs are the responsibility of each student.
 Career Night information sessions are held at the beginning of the Fall Semester to give students more information about these programs, and attendance is encouraged but not required.
 Please call Ms. Toni McLawhorn, Director of Career Services, at 540-375-2303, or e-mail her at firstname.lastname@example.org if you have any questions or wish to participate.
 (She would also welcome calls from those who might like to serve on a Career Nights panel!)